railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_accessRights.rst

 *  :guilabel:`Delete access` : members of the group can delete records from the object.

 .. figure::  images/access_control.png
-   :scale: 75
+   :scale: 55
    :align: center

-   *Access control to invoices for the Accounting / Invoice group*
+   *Access control to invoices for the Accounting & Finance / Invoicing & Payments*

-To configure access rights on an OpenERP object, use the menu :menuselection:`Administration --> Security --> Access Controls List` and click :guilabel:`New` or choose an existing one and click :guilabel:`Edit`.
+To configure access rights on an OpenERP object, use the menu :menuselection:`Settings --> Security --> Access Controls List` and click :guilabel:`Create` or choose an existing one and click :guilabel:`Edit`.
 You give a :guilabel:`Name` to the access control, select a :guilabel:`Group`, and the :guilabel:`Object`, then check the checkbox corresponding to each of the four :guilabel:`Access` modes.